nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Employment type** : Used to distinguish the different categories of employees (Part-time, Full-time etc.)
 * **Shift**: Time slot that employee is supposed to be working
 * **Supplier**: One of the types of contact, used to represent a supplier of the restaurant
+* **Table**: Contains a size and a table ID, and is used to ensure that each reservation has an available table
 * **Reservation**: Reservations can be made by customers for a specific timeslot in the restaurant
 * **Waiting list**: List of customers who are unable to get a reservation due to maxed-out reservations